Sponsored Links

 Availability

-We initially expected the Corvette C8 Z06 to arrive in the second half of the 2021 calendar year as a 2022 model year vehicle.
-However, the COVID-19 pandemic pushed that timeline back by a few months, and the launch might now slip to late 2021 or early 2022.
+Initially, the Corvette C8 Z06 was expected to arrive in the second half of the 2021 calendar year as a 2022 model year vehicle.
+However, the COVID-19 pandemic pushed that timeline back, and the C8 Z06 officially began production on September 19th, 2022.

-Additionally, the Z06 will be the first Corvette C8 variant to arrive after the “base” Stingray.
+Notably, the Z06 will be the first Corvette C8 variant to arrive after the “base” Stingray, followed closely by the hybrid Corvette C8 E-Ray.

 Production

-Like all other Corvette models, the C8 Z06 will be assembled at the GM Bowling Green plant in Kentucky – home of the Corvette.
+Like all other Corvette models, the C8 Z06 is assembled at the GM Bowling Green plant in Kentucky – home of the Corvette.

-We expect the LT6 motor to be assembled at the adjacent Performance Build Center in Bowling Green, Kentucky.
+The LT6 motor is assembled at the adjacent Performance Build Center in Bowling Green, Kentucky.

 Platform

-The C8 Z06 will be underpinned by the GM Y2 platform – the new mid-engine vehicle architecture that underpins all variants of the Corvette C8.
+The C8 Z06 is underpinned by the new mid-engine vehicle architecture that underpins all variants of the Corvette C8: the GM Y2 platform.

-GM Global B will serve as the vehicle’s electrical system.
+GM Global B serves as the vehicle’s electrical system.

 Pricing